This topic describes the elements that you can configure in the configuration file of lifecycle rules for objects.

 The storage classes of objects that match the lifecycle rule are converted when the previous versions of the objects expire based on the date or validity period that is specified in the lifecycle rule.

-The <StorageClass> child element specifies the storage class to which the storage class of the objects is converted.
+<StorageClass>child element specifies the storage class to which the object will be converted.